 shall not engage in conduct or perform professional geoscience services

-services characterized by Gross Incompetence includes work that evidenced
+characterized by Gross Incompetence including work that evidenced

 an inability or lack of skill or knowledge necessary to discharge